chinmaykumar06/Google-IT-Automation-with-Python-Specialization/Course_1 Crash Course on Python_BY_GOOGLE/README.md

 be able to write simple programs using Python; figure out how the building blocks of programming fit together; and combine all of this knowledge to solve a complex programming problem.

-We'll start off by diving into the basics of writing a computer program.
-Along the way, you’ll get hands-on experience with programming concepts through interactive exercises and real-world examples.
-You’ll quickly start to see how computers can perform a multitude of tasks — you just have to write code that tells them what to do.

 # **[FINAL PROJECT](https://github.com/chinmaykumar06/Google-IT-Automation-with-Python-Specialization/blob/master/Course_1%20Crash%20Course%20on%20Python_BY_GOOGLE/WEEK6/Final_Project.ipynb)**